 Seven packing cases for transportation

-The images above are published with the kind permission of Patriot Antenna Systems, 704 North Clark Street, Albion, MI, 49224, USA and the text is derived from their email press release dated 11 Aug 2006.
-Note the update information above regarding closure of the company and its new ownership.
-The link to the pdf spec still exists at sepatriot.com and is retained for the interest of anyone who has one of these antennas or is considering buying second-hand.
+The images above are published with the kind permission of Patriot Antenna Systems, 704 North Clark Street, Albion, MI, 49224, USA and the text was derived from their email press release dated 11 Aug 2006.
+Note the update information above regarding closure of the company and its new ownership(s).